ilpaa/Library-Managment-System-LMS/README.md

 1. Ensure you have Python installed.
 2. Open your terminal and run `pip install sqlite3` and `pip install tkinter`
+3. Run the `Main.py` file
-3. Explore the features and manage your book collection efficiently!
+4. Explore the features and manage your book collection efficiently!

 ## Contributing